-(Approved by the Senior Vice President for Finance and Facilities by authority of Executive Order No. 5 and the CEO of UW Medicine, Executive Vice President for Medical Affairs, and Dean of the School of Medicine by Executive Order No. 6)
+(Approved by the CEO of UW Medicine, Executive Vice President for Medical Affairs, and Dean of the School of Medicine by Executive Order No. 6 and the Senior Vice President for Finance and Facilities by authority of Administrative Order No. 9)

 In its capacity as a creditor, the University of Washington (UW) is subject to 16 CFR 681, "Identity Theft Rules," which requires the establishment of a written Identity Theft Prevention Program for covered accounts (defined below).
 To protect existing consumers, reduce risk from identity fraud, and minimize potential damage from fraudulent new accounts with the least possible impact on business operations, the University establishes this Identity Theft Prevention Program (hereafter, the program).
 The program policies and guidelines apply to UW entities, departments, and employees when conducting business activity relating to UW covered accounts.
 Additional policies and procedures may be imposed by UW entities that have unique types of covered accounts.